AkillerKavinda/HR-Data-Analysis-Project/README.md

     - Product Management, HR, Auditing, Training, Accounting, and Marketing average **10 years**.
     - Legal has the shortest average tenure at **9 years**.
     → Most departments show strong retention, with Engineering and Services leading in tenure.

+## Limitations

+Records with negative ages and future termination dates were excluded.
+Only ages 18 and above and termination dates up to today were used.